 I deliberately waited for all the excitement of the Queens Diamond Jubilee to subside.
 It was one of the greatest and historical moment at Saint Paul's Cathedral watched on television, world wide.

-Tens of thousands of well wishers took to the streets of London to witness the event.
-It started on Saturday, with Thames Diamond Jubilee pageant, where the Queen and the rest of the royal family watched that was said to be over a thousand boats that paraded before the royal family that day.
+Tens of thousands of well-wishers took to the streets of London to witness the event.
+It started on Saturday, with the Thames Diamond Jubilee pageant, where the Queen and the rest of the royal family watched that was said to be over a thousand boats that paraded before the royal family that day.
 I also shared the excitement of the day in my own living room.
-I watched the the new generation of the royal family still in their youthful self, embracing a whole new era of the monarchy.
+I watched the new generation of the royal family still in their youthful self, embracing a whole new era of the monarchy.
 It was something, for some reason it never occurred to me until that day. ....... funny!

 Upon writing this post, I drew some key issues that were mentioned on the thanksgiving service.
-According to my observations, there were two sides of the event.
-The human side of the Queen's splendour of the monarchy, all the hard work and preparation that took place on the Queen's big day. ............ and then the there was the spiritual side of it, " The Thanksgiving".
+According to my observations, there were two sides to the event.
+The human side of the Queen's splendour of the monarchy, all the hard work and preparation that took place on the Queen's big day. ............ and then there was the spiritual side of it, " The Thanksgiving".

 The service was great!
 It was grand and colourful, majestic is the word.
-My biggest and important memory that I will always cherish, is the Thanksgiving service.
+The biggest and important memory that I will always cherish, is the Thanksgiving service.
 I was quite moved by the Queen giving thanks to her creator who has blessed, protected, favoured and made everything possible for her to see and celebrated this day.
 To me, this was the pinnacle of the whole three day event that took part in Great Britain.
 It moved me!!!!

 "Wisdom says; choose my instruction instead of silver, knowledge rather than choice gold, for wisdom is more precious than rubies and nothing you desire can compare with her.
 I, wisdom, dwell together with prudence; I possess knowledge and discretion.
 The fear of God is to hate evil; I hate pride and arrogance, evil behaviour and perverse speech.
-Council and sound judgement are mine: I have insight, I have power.
+Council and sound judgement are mines: I have insight, I have power.
 By me kings reign and rulers issue decrees that are just; by me princes govern, and nobles-all who rule on earth.
 I love those who love me and those who seek me, find me".